egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

     root@localhost
 ```

-Notes: The wildcard prevents the host-key from being used by any host
+Notes: The wildcard prevents evocation of the host-key on its host.

 As above, both public-keys and certificates work, but public key is smaller and more effective

-When working with individual known_hosts entries, simply deleting an entry does not prevent the key from being used again
+When working with individual `known_hosts` entries, deleting an entry does not prevent the key usage again.

 ```console
 ~ $ ssh example.host.net